- What are the rules?

 Attacking the supply chains necessary for civilians to survive or evacuate and hindering humanitarian groups attempting to render aid are tactics reminiscent of tribal and regional wars in recent years in the Middle East.

-Regarding what is occurring in Ukraine, Brad Smith noted that Microsoft is especially concerned about recent cyberattacks on civilian digital targets, including the financial sector, agriculture sector, emergency response services, humanitarian aid efforts, and energy sector organizations and enterprises.
+Regarding what is occurring in Ukraine, Brad Smith noted that Microsoft is especially concerned about recent cyberattacks on civilian digital targets, including the financial sector, the agriculture sector, emergency response services, humanitarian aid efforts, and energy sector organizations and enterprises.

 Much is at stake with cyberwarfare.
 When used as a force multiplier for an attacking army, it can cripple a target’s ability to communicate, move goods and services, and survive harsh weather conditions.